Alyka/apex/README.md

 ## Module

-The application is built as a collection of independent, pluggable, and reusable modules.
 Each module uses a similar folder structure to a full Laravel app to ensure a consistent and familiar organization.
 Each module has its own `controllers`, `models`, `policies`, `form requests`, `service providers`, `API resources`, `services`, `repositories`, `config`, `routes`, `migrations`, `seeders`, `factories`,  `tests`, `events`, `listeners` and even `custom artisan commands` .
-There are other folders like `contracts` and `facades.` These folders contain contracts and facades classes which provide an abstraction layer, a way to interact with components of the application at a higher level without needing to know the specific details of their implementations (in line with the **Factory Method** and **Facade Design Pattern**).
+There are other folders like `contracts` and `facades.` which contain contracts and facades classes that provide an abstraction layer, a way to interact with components of the application at a higher level to promot **loose coupling**.

-Let's further analyse few components of a module:

-* Controller: When a request reaches to the controller, it first looks for a a
-* Service:
-* Repository
+### Interaction Flow:

-* Form request
+* A request is received by the controller.
-* Api Resource
-* Command
+* The controller automatically validates the input using a form request class corresponding to the targeted controller action.
+For example, a request to the controller action `UserController@index` will, by default, utilize a form request class named `IndexRequest.php` located in the `./Http/Requests/` directory of the `User` module.
+* Upon successful validation of the request, the controller forwards the call to the service layer to execute the associated business logic.
+* The service layer, in turn, communicates with the repository for necessary data operations.
+* If no exceptions are encountered, the service layer returns the response back to the controller.
+* The controller then transforms the data using an API resource class matching the name of the targeted controller action.
+Specifically, for a request to the controller action `UserController@index`, the application will use an API resource class named `IndexResource.php` located in the `./Http/Responses/` directory of the user module.
+In cases where the action is named `index`, the application automatically knows to return a collection by calling the collection method of the resource class.
+Simply put, if the action is named `index`, the application will return `IndexResource::collection($databaseCollection)` otherwise, it returns `new IndexResource($databaseModel)`.
+* The final transformed response is sent back to the client.